extsys/reckoning.dev-V1/content/posts/2019-04-20-track-dl-experiments.md

 This list view can be customized to show different parameters and metrics in the table.
 Here I have added few of those to easily distingush different experiments.

-Let us first look in to the best performing model (SGD with a learning rate of 0.004).
+Let us first take a look at the best performing model (SGD with a learning rate of 0.004).
 Clicking this particular experiment, takes us into its expanded view, where we can look at different charts, a tabular view with min/max of different metrics, code, parameters etc. By default, you get individual plots for losses and metric for train and test modes.
 However, you can create your own set of plots.